nareshmaharaj-consultant/kubernetes_rbac_real_example/README.md

 Press [Enter] to get a new set of values using the kubernetes config map:

 ```
-Now try changing the `min`, `max` and `count` values in the config map and see if the client can pick up the new values.
+Now try changing the `min`, `max` and `table-size` values in the config map and see if the client can pick up the new values.

 ```bash
 apiVersion: v1